AXLearn: Modular, Hardware-Agnostic Large Model Training: Evaluation

-To demonstrate \sys's scalability, we perform a weak-scaling study of two production models.
+To test \sys's scalability, we perform a weak-scaling study of two production models.
 Model A is a 70B model with 4,096 context length, and Model B is a 150B model with 8,192 context length.
 Fixing the per-device batch size, for Model A, scaling from 256 to 4,096 chips reduces MFU from 63.0\% to 52.4\%; and for Model B, scaling from 8,192 to 32,768 chips reduces MFU from 40.6\% to 37.6\%.
 These numbers demonstrate that \sys achieves very close to linear scaling, shown in \autoref{fig:scalability}.
 We note that MFU for the 150B model is lower due to the need to limit the global batch size at 32,768 chip scale for good training convergence.
 All scaling experiments for the 150B model has 1/16 per chip sequence length compared to 70B experiments.

-\sys also achieves state-of-the-art inference performance on TPUs.
-We compare the inference performance of Llama2 7B and 70B-parameter models between \sys and vLLM.
-We use the ShareGPT dataset for the prompts and measure latency and throughput in the batched inference settings.
-For latency, we measure the time to the first token (TTFT) and the time per output token (TPOT).
-For throughput, we measure the output tokens per second.
+A key benefit of \sys's modular design is that the same training codebase can serve inference workloads with minimal additional effort.
+We compare the inference performance of Llama2 7B and 70B models between \sys and vLLM.
+We use the ShareGPT dataset for the prompts.
 For the 7B model, the benchmark is performed on a Google Cloud TPU v5p-8 VM instance, with maximum input length of 1024 and maximum output length of 256.
-For the 70B model, the benchmark is on a Google Cloud TPU v6e-8 VM instance\footnote{vLLM does not support the 70B model on v5p-8 VM by the time of benchmark.}, with maximum input length of 1,800 and maximum output length of 256. \autoref{tab:inference} and \autoref{fig:inference} show the inference performance comparison. \sys is significantly faster than vLLM in terms of latency and throughput, achieving 500x and 6x speedup in TTFT and TPOT over vLLM, respectively.
+For the 70B model, the benchmark is on a Google Cloud TPU v6e-8 VM instance\footnote{vLLM does not support the 70B model on v5p-8 VM by the time of benchmark.}, with maximum input length of 1,800 and maximum output length of 256.
+As \autoref{tab:inference} shows, \sys achieves 500x and 6x speedup in TTFT and TPOT over vLLM, respectively.
 In terms of throughput, \sys is 2.8x faster for 7B model inference and 1.6x faster for 70B model inference.
-We suspect this is due to vLLM's implementation issues on TPU, as TPU support for vLLM is still experimental.
+We note that TPU support for vLLM is still experimental, which likely contributes to the performance gap.
+Our goal is not to position \sys as a specialized inference engine, but to demonstrate that a modular training framework can achieve production-grade inference performance with minimal additional effort.